surniaulula/wpsso/readme.txt

 		* %%author%%
 	* Replaced calls to `SucomUtil::json_encode_array()` with `wp_json_encode()`.
 	* Refactored the `WpssoProSeoRankmath` and `WpssoProUtilRankmathMeta` classes to convert Rank Math inline variable names (Premium edition).
+	* Refactored the `WpssoProUtilAbstractSeoMeta` class to remove the imported meta only when saving.
 	* Removed the 'wpsso_wpseo_replace_vars' filter (no longer required).
 	* Removed the `SuextJsonFormat` class (no longer used).
 * **Requires At Least**